 - Present research findings to UCSF faculty and staff, parents, program peers, and high school faculty at a concluding Project Showcase.

-Interns may qualify for a stipend of up to $2,000.
+Interns with financial need may qualify for a stipend of $2,000.

-The SRGH program seeks to build broad interest in the critical field of global health and encourages nominations of high school students with diverse backgrounds.
+The SRGH program seeks to build broad interest in the critical field of global health and encourages applications from high school students with diverse backgrounds.
 All interns must be rising high school seniors.
 Previous global health experience is not required.

 The ideal SRGH intern: